Areena2908/DistrictPulse/README.md

 ## 🏗 How It Works (Under the Hood)

 This isn't just a simple spreadsheet.
-This platform automatically downloads raw data directly from the **DC Government's live database** and cleans it up so it can be easily understood by visual tools like Power BI.
+This platform automatically downloads raw data directly from the **DC Government's live database** and cleans it up so it can be easily analyzed in Tableau.

 ```mermaid
 graph TD;